Robert L. Caslen: University of South Carolina presidency

-Following his selection, Caslen stated that he recognized "the challenges the board addressed to get to this point" and expressed he would "listen to all of our students, faculty, staff, board members, and all our constituents."
-On July 22, 2019, Caslen held a press conference to announce his desire to raise the profile of the university by boosting the school's rankings, improving diversity, bolstering research, and beating in-state rival Clemson University in more athletic competitions.
+Following his selection, Caslen stated that he recognized "the challenges the board addressed to get to this point" and expressed he would "listen to all of our students, faculty, staff, board members, and all our constituents".
+On 22 July, 2019, Caslen held a press conference to announce his desire to raise the profile of the university by boosting the school's rankings, improving diversity, bolstering research, and beating in-state rival Clemson University in more athletic competitions.
 He also met with students, faculty, donors, and lawmakers, pledging to listen and learn.
-Caslen formally took office as the 29th president of the University of South Carolina on August 1, 2019.
-On October 7, the SACS Commission on Colleges announced that it had opened an official inquiry into Mr. Caslen's selection as university president, SACS notified the university that there was "evidence of a significant accreditation-related issue" and opened a formal investigation into whether or not there was undue external influence on the search.
+Caslen formally took office as the 29th president of the University of South Carolina on 1 August 2019.
+On 7 October, the SACS Commission on Colleges announced that it had opened an official inquiry into Mr. Caslen's selection as university president, SACS notified the university that there was "evidence of a significant accreditation-related issue" and opened a formal investigation into whether or not there was undue external influence on the search.
 Caslen acknowledged that the inquiry was legitimate and that trust between himself and the wider university community had been damaged.
-Though the SACS inquiry would result in no formal sanctions, the report did state that there was, indeed, undue political influence from the Governor in the selection of Mr. Caslen; Governor McMaster's office denied the finding by arguing that the governor's influence is permissible as he is a member of the board of trustees ex officio.
-The University will be subject to enhanced monitoring, a compliance report, and a site visit in Fall 2020.
+Though the SACS inquiry would result in no formal sanctions, the report did state that there was, indeed, undue political influence from the governor in the selection of Mr. Caslen; Governor McMaster's office denied the finding by arguing that the governor's influence is permissible as he is a member of the board of trustees ex officio.
+The university will be subject to enhanced monitoring, a compliance report, and a site visit in fall 2020.